Cover for James B. "Jim" Dearwester's Obituary

 On July 7, 1952, he married Mary Catheryn (Lucas) Dearwester in Portland, Indiana, and she preceded him in death on February 13, 2015.
 He was also preceded in death by a son, Charles David (Diane) LeVan, three grandchildren, and a brother, Harry C. Dearwester.

 He is survived by two daughters, Debra Jean (Lowell) Bowers, of Lakeview and Denise (Richard) Hess of Tennessee, a son, Ronald Bruce (Susan) Dearwester of Zanesfield, 10 grandchildren, 29 great grandchildren, and 13 great-great grandchildren.
-Also surviving are his siblings, Ida C. Frederick, Frances L. Thatcher, Lucy R. Whitehead, John E. (Sue) Dearwester, Jr., William L. "Willie" Dearwester, Paul E. Dearwester, Homer R. (Mary) Dearwester, all of Bellefontaine, OH, and his best friend, Jim (Kim) Berton of Bellefontaine, OH.
+Also surviving are his siblings, Ida C. Frederick, Frances L. Thatcher, Lucy R. Whitehead, John E. (Sue) Dearwester, Jr., William L. "Willie" Dearwester, Paul E. Dearwester, Homer R. (Mary) Dearwester, all of Bellefontaine, and his best friend, Jim (Kim) Berton of Bellefontaine.

 Burial will be private in North Greenfield Cemetery, Perry Township and there are no public services planned, per Jim’s wishes.